-Based in Hull, East Yorkshire, Hinks Insurance has been supporting businesses and individuals for over 80 years with local knowledge, personal service and competitive quotes.
+Based in Hull, East Yorkshire, Hinks Insurance has been supporting businesses and individuals since 1930 with local knowledge, personal service and competitive quotes.

 Though we may be a local broker, our reach is significant thanks to our membership of Broker Network, the UK’s leading network of independent brokers.
 This membership grants us huge buying power with insurance companies, enabling us to negotiate the best cover at the best price for you, while maintaining our independence.

 We provide all our clients with a dedicated account adviser who will work with you every step of the way to ensure that you have the right cover, as well as offering you advice on risk mitigation and attending insurer surveys if needed.

 We believe in insurance with purpose; cover that keeps you protected while remaining transparent and cost-effective.

 During the August Bank Holiday of 1930, George Hinks decides to go into business as an insurance broker.
 On Tuesday August 5th, he sets up an office at his home (complete with old-style telephone number 209Y3) and opens his order book.
 Following considerable hard work, George A. Hinks & Co begins to prosper.

 George has chosen a favourable time to start his business, as on January 1st 1931, due to the original Road Traffic Act of 1930, it becomes compulsory for all motor vehicles on the road to require a certificate of insurance.
 It is no mean feat to ensure that all 12,500 vehicles registered in Hull have been issued with a valid certificate before the new year starts, but George A. Hinks & Co makes the most of the opportunity.

 Significant growth forces the business to move out of George’s home and into offices in Hull City Centre at Midland Street Corner.

 The outbreak of World War II forces the business to take a break, like many other local businesses.
 George himself volunteers to fight in the war and finds himself away from home for the next 5 years.